 Stage Manager – Rebecca Pearce

-Lighting Designer – TBA
+Lighting Designer – Matthew Adelson

 Costumes & Props Designer – Lynda Clark